 - For your blog

 Take time–and hour, two, thirty minutes–and just free write blog ideas.
 Write them all down.
 No matter how lofty, how far-fetched or how long it will take you.

 ** Get them on paper.
 Here’s a Post Topics Brainstorm sheet that you may find enormously helpful for this task.

 Here’s a goal for you: No more flying by the seat of your pants.
-I’ve done it, and I wasn’t real successful with it.
+I’ve done it, and I wasn’t really successful with it.
 Doing everything on the fly only buys you useless posts and an unorganized website.
 Don’t let inconsistency define your brand.
-Use Editorial Calendar, a Year at a Glance Organizer and start planning your posts ahead of time.
+Use Editorial Calendar, a Year at a Glance Organizer, and start planning your posts ahead of time.

 If you have to take a month (or two) off publishing to write posts, schedule them, and get everything organized so that when you “return” to the blogosphere, you do it wielding a well-oiled machine, do it.
 I did it.
 I took a whole summer off publishing when I moved blogs.
 I didn’t spend that time as wisely as I probably should have, but live and learn, right?